Josephson quantum spin thermodynamics: Experimental realization and Conclusions

 \section{Experimental realization and Conclusions}

+Experimentally, high spin molecules, for example, Fe$_{19}$-complex with a spin of $S=33/2$ can to a certain extent be a model for the spin flipper.
+It is to be noted that the internal dynamics of such a high spin molecule may be quite different from the spin-flipper considered here.
+Even then, the spin flipper can mimic the half-integer spin states ($S$) up to any arbitrary high value and the associated spin magnetic moment of the high spin molecule and the consequence of an electron interacting with such, to a large extent.
 Our proposed Josephson quantum spin thermodynamic device acts as a heat engine or refrigerator or Joule pump or as a cold pump via spin-flip scattering and is experimentally realizable.
-Doping a magnetic adatom or spin-flipper in an one dimensional superconducting loop shouldn't be difficult, especially with a $s$-wave superconductor like Lead or Aluminum it should be perfectly possible.
-Further, work done per cycle during each isothermal process can be experimentally determined via the current-phase relation.
+Doping a magnetic adatom or spin-flipper in an one dimensional superconducting loop shouldn't be difficult, especially with a $s$-wave superconductor like Lead or Aluminum it should be perfectly possible. {Futher, thermal valves have been experimentally realized in a different setup using quantum point contacts produced on top of two dimensional (2D) electron gas\cite{amado}.
+In our work we can also apply a similar method to realize thermal valves.} Our proposed experimental scheme is suitable to measure the work done and heat exchanged in an individual realization of the cycle.
+Work done per cycle during each isothermal process can be experimentally determined via the current-phase relation.
 For a Josephson Stirling cycle work done during each isothermal process is given as $W_{if}=-\frac{\hbar}{2e}\int_{\varphi_{i}}^{\varphi_{f}}I(\varphi,T)d\varphi$, where $\varphi_{i}$ and $\varphi_{f}$ are the initial and final phases respectively.
+In isophasic process since phase difference $\varphi$ is constant, there is no work done in this process.
 Thus, to measure the work done experimentally one needs to control phase difference $\varphi$ across the junction, regulated by flux $\Phi$, as well as to know about the Josephson current $I$ flowing through the loop.
 This can be done using a scanning superconducting quantum interference device (SQUID) microscope to perform the measurements of current-phase relation of the junction\cite{bsc,iso,sha}.
 By applying a current through the field coil of SQUID sensor, the magnetic flux through Josephson junction loop can be tuned.
 This magnetic flux, controls the phase difference across JJ and induces a supercurrent in Josephson junction loop.
 The supercurrent leads to a signal which is measured by pickup loop of SQUID sensor\cite{iso,iko}.

+We have compared our proposal with other Josephson quantum heat engines and refrigerators in Table I. While, Refs.~\onlinecite{bsc}, \onlinecite{carr} are very important works which laid down the principle of Josephson quantum heat engine and refrigerator, efficiency and coefficient of performance (COP) of these can none-the-less be still enhanced, and the tunability of the device improved as we show in our work.